On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Lower Bound on the Approximation Ratio of the -Improv and -Opt Algorithm

-Since $\widetilde{T}$ does not contain singletons, either $\widetilde{T'}$ contains less connected components than $\widetilde{T}$ or the same number but more cycles.
+\begin{proof} Recall that $\widetilde{T'}$ results from performing an improving $k$-improv move from $\widetilde{T}$.
+Since $\widetilde{T}$ does not contain singletons, either $\widetilde{T'}$ contains fewer connected components than $\widetilde{T}$ or the same number but more cycles.
 In both cases $\widetilde{T'}$ contains more edges than $\widetilde{T}$.
-Recall that a cycle-creating and cycle-removing alternating path increases and decreases the number of tour edges by one, respectively.
+Note that cycle-creating and cycle-removing alternating paths increases and decreases the number of edges by one, respectively.
+All other alternating paths do not change the number of edges.
 Thus, there are at most $r\leq q-1$ cycle-removing alternating paths.
-Note that $G_P$ can have in total at most $q-1$ edges since it is a simple acyclic graph with $q$ vertices.
-Thus, by definition also the union of the $S$-paths contain at most $q-1$ edges.
-We conclude that at most $r+ (q-1)$ cycles can be removed and at least $2q-r-(q-1)=q+1-r$ cycles are remaining.
+Note that $G_P$ can have at most $q-1$ edges since it is a simple acyclic graph with $q$ vertices by Lemma~\ref{GP acyclic}.
+Thus, by definition the union of the block-paths contains at most $q-1$ edges.
+By Lemma~\ref{cycle-removing alternating path remove cycles}, we conclude that at most $r+ (q-1)$ cycles can be removed and at least $2q-r-(q-1)=q+1-r$ cycles are remaining.
 Therefore, $\widetilde{T'}$ must contain at least $q+1-r$ more edges than $\widetilde{T}$ to maintain at least the same number of connected components as $\widetilde{T'}$.
 Since $\widetilde{T'}$ contains $q-r$ more edges than $\widetilde{T}$, we have $q-r\geq q+1-r$, which is a contradiction. \end{proof}

-Next, we show that if we start the $k$-improv algorithm with $T$, then it computes a tour with the same cost as $T$.